-- Ensure that sufficient lifejackets are available for everyone who is likely to go afloat in its launches and require that they are used.
+© Richard Palmer - Ensure that sufficient lifejackets are available for everyone who is likely to go afloat in its launches and require that they are used.
 Auto inflation lifejackets are preferred. - Ensure that there are sufficient kill cords and safety kits. - Ensure that the launches are in good condition, including periodic motor checks. - Ensure that each launch has effective and appropriate lights if it is used after dusk or before dawn.

-- Be appropriately qualified and competent to drive a launch correctly in the conditions that are likely to be encountered. - Be at least 18 years old unless accompanied by a responsible adult. - Check the launch prior to each use (see RNLI Outboard Pre-Start Checks) and that the lights, if needed, are working correctly. - Always wear a correctly fitted lifejacket when afloat. - Always: - Carry a Safety Kit (see RowSafe 7.4.1) and paddle. - Use a kill cord correctly. - Carry an appropriate communication device. - Use the correct lights.
+- Be appropriately qualified and competent to drive a launch correctly in the conditions that are likely to be encountered. - Be at least 18 years old unless accompanied by a responsible adult (noting that local byelaws may have differing requirements). - Check the launch prior to each use (see Safety-Alert-Launch-pre-use-checks.pdf (britishrowing.org) and RNLI Outboard Pre-Start Checks) and that the lights, if needed, are working correctly. - Always wear a correctly fitted lifejacket when afloat. - Always: - Operate at a safe speed - o Carry a Safety Kit (see RowSafe 7.4.1) and paddle. - Use a kill cord correctly. - Carry an appropriate communication device. - Use the correct lights. - Comply with the local navigation code and the Club Circulation Plan at all times. - Keep a good lookout at all times when afloat and warn other water users of any hazards or developing hazardous situations.

-- Comply with the local navigation code and the Club Circulation Plan at all times. - Keep a good lookout at all times when afloat and warn other water users of any hazards or developing hazardous situations. - When necessary, instruct rowers in the water to climb on top of their inverted boat to facilitate their recovery into the launch. - Where a radio is carried, ensure that someone in the launch is competent to use it and knows which channels to use.
+- When necessary, instruct rowers in the water to climb on top of their inverted boat to facilitate their recovery into the launch. - Where a radio is carried, ensure that someone in the launch is competent to use it and knows which channels to use. - Ensure that the weight distribution and engine trim are such that the launch does not ride with the bows high

-- Keep a good lookout at all times when afloat and warn other water users of any hazards or developing hazardous situations. - Report any safety incidents both to the club or competition and Scottish Rowing.
+- Keep a good lookout at all times when afloat and warn other water users of any hazards or developing hazardous situations. - Remember that if you are driving the launch then your primary responsibility should be on the navigation of your own vessel, and not upon coaching, using image/video capture devices or accompanying rowing vessels.
+If your role requires you to be primarily focused upon coaching, then another helmsman should be sought who can focus upon the navigation of the launch. - Report any safety incidents both to the club or competition and Scottish Rowing.